John Madden

 John Earl Madden (April 10, 1936 – December 28, 2021) was an American professional football coach and sports commentator in the National Football League (NFL).
 He served as the head coach of the Oakland Raiders from 1969 to 1978, leading them to eight playoff appearances, seven division titles, seven AFL/AFC Championship Game appearances, and the franchise's first Super Bowl title in Super Bowl XI.
 Never having a losing season, Madden holds the highest winning percentage among NFL head coaches who coached at least 100 games.
 He is considered one of the greatest coaches of all time.

 After retiring from coaching, Madden was a color commentator for NFL telecasts from 1979 to 2009 and won 16 Sports Emmy Awards.
 Madden appeared on all four major American television networks, providing commentary for games broadcast by CBS, Fox, ABC, and NBC.
 He also lent his name, expertise, and commentary to the Madden NFL video game series, which became the best-selling American football video game franchise.
 Madden was inducted to the Pro Football Hall of Fame in 2006.

 Early life

-John Earl Madden was born in Austin, Minnesota, on April 10, 1936, the son of Earl Russell Madden (1905–1961) and Mary (née Flaherty) Madden (1917–2011).
+John Earl Madden was born in Austin, Minnesota, on April 10, 1936, the son of Earl Russell Madden (1905–1961) and Mary Madden (1917–2011).
 His father, an auto mechanic, moved the Madden family to Daly City, California, located south of San Francisco, when John was young.
 John attended Catholic parochial school with John Robinson at Our Lady of Perpetual Help, graduating in 1950, and then Jefferson High School, graduating in 1954.